NashTech-Labs/blogs-analyzer/README.md

       name, and author id.

 6. #### Analyze Blog Quality
-    - `POST /api/gemini/v1/review` This endpoint analyzes the quality of a blog post using Vertex AI.
+    - `POST /api/gemini/v1/review` This endpoint analyzes the quality of a blog post using Gemini.
 It requires a JSON payload with blog content.

 ## Running the application: